 Put simply, if you take a cheat code to an exam, and get some of your answers wrong, then you will likely upgrade your cheat codes for the next exam in that subject to have higher accuracy.
-The process of editing/rewriting your cheat code after every exam is called backpropagation.
+The process of editing/rewriting your cheat code after every exam, based on its grade, is called backpropagation.

 Now scroll up to the graph image of a “neural network” I pasted above.
 You see that thing called the “hidden layer”?
 Well, the ANN is made of layers of neurons, these neurons carry the weights as values.
 They are called “hidden layers” because you don’t need to know the exact weights in the network!
 You can print the values out, for sure — but it’s useless to look at a matrix which can run into millions or billions of small numbers.
 It’s a cheat code, and it updates itself based on the inputs you give it, and that’s all you need to know.